 Before you buy crochet thread, it's important to understand all about it.
 The biggest thing to know is how to choose the right thread size.

 With yarn, the bigger the number, the thicker the yarn; the opposite is true with thread.
-A size 30 in crochet thread is thicker than a size 5.
-If you want to work with crochet thread but you aren't very used to it, you'll want to start with thicker thread, which means lower numbers.
+With crochet thread, a size five is thicker than a size 30.
+If you want to work with crochet thread but you aren't very used to it, you'll want to start with a thicker thread, which means lower numbers.

-Regular yarn is numbered... from 0-7.
-0 is the thinnest, 7 is "jumbo".
+Yarn weights are numbered from zero to seven.
+Zero is the thinnest, and seven is "jumbo."
 This is important to know because a yarn that is labeled "0" is a lace weight or fingering weight yarn but it is also comparable in thickness to some of the thicker thread weights.
 So, if you're at a yarn store that doesn't have a specific section for thread, look for fingering weight yarn instead.

 02 of 05